ValenLucrate/calculator_app/README.md

 ## License

 This calculator app is licensed under the [MIT License](https://opensource.org/licenses/MIT).
-Feel free to use, modify, and distribute it as needed.
+Feel free to use, modify, and distribute it as needed..